Image: Hound Tor, Dartmoor: inspiration for the Hound of the Baskervilles – and owner unknown.

 The Ministry of Defence (MOD), another arm of the modern State, is also ever-present on Dartmoor with its firing ranges, warning flags and unexploded ordnance.
 Whilst the area it actually owns freehold, Willsworthy Range, is relatively small, this underplays the influence it has over large parts of the central moor, where it has extensive Training Rights leased from the Duchy.

-Preservation: the National Trust and the National Park Authority
+Preservation: the National Trust, the Woodland Trust and the National Park Authority

 The use and development of the remote Dartmoor landscape by utilities, foresters and the military (as well as by miners and commoners) prompted an inevitable reaction from ‘preservationists’ in the 20th century.
-Two such preservationist bodies acquired significant areas of Dartmoor: the National Trust (a charity, despite its statist name), and – subsequent to Dartmoor’s designation as a National Park in 1951 – Dartmoor National Park Authority.
+Three such preservationist bodies acquired significant areas of Dartmoor: the National Trust (a charity, despite its statist name), the Woodland Trust (founded in Devon in the 1970s), and – subsequent to Dartmoor’s designation as a National Park in 1951 – Dartmoor National Park Authority.

 The mysterious owner of Brent Moor

 At the time of writing this blog post, Brent Moor on the southern edge of Dartmoor is on the market for £750,000.
 The sale has prompted considerable interest on Twitter and on the Rewilding Dartmoor Facebook group, amongst people wondering whether the moor could be bought through crowdfunding and then rewilded.
 I’ll consider some of the obstacles to this posed by tenure issues below, but the other question this prompted me to ask was: who owns Brent Moor currently?